Mookie Betts Player Props: Dodgers vs. Giants

 Mookie Betts At The Plate

-- Betts is hitting .293 with four doubles, two home runs and seven walks.
+- Betts is hitting .279 with four doubles, two home runs and 10 walks.

-- Among the qualifying hitters in MLB play, his batting average ranks 70th, his on-base percentage ranks 38th, and he is 44th in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 82nd, his on-base percentage ranks 28th, and he is 53rd in the league in slugging.

-- Betts enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .286 with one homer.

-- Betts has gotten a hit in nine of 11 games this season (81.8%), with multiple hits twice.
+- This year, Betts has totaled at least one hit in nine of 12 games (75.0%), and had multiple hits twice.

-- In 11 games played this year, he has hit a homer in two of them.
+- In 12 games played this season, he has homered in two of them.

 - In three games this season, Betts has picked up an RBI, with more than one RBI once.